JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

     ![](../images/publish/create_release_and_tag.png)

-6. Double-check the branch you want to target with the release (especially if you want to release from a branch that’s different from your default), and add appropriate release notes for your new version.
+6. Double-check the branch you want to target with the release (especially if it’s not the default branch), and add appropriate release notes for your new version.

-7. The checkboxes below the description allow you to mark a release as a pre-release (useful for early access – alpha, beta, or RC versions of a library).
+7. Use the checkboxes below the description to mark a release as a pre-release (useful for early access versions such as alpha, beta, or RC).
    You can also mark the release as the latest one (if you already made a release for this repository before):

 8. Click the **Publish release** button to create the new release.